maudnals/blockchain/basics.md

 A miner:
 - verifies transactions
 - organizes these transactions into a block
 - distributes completed blocks (already solved) throughout the network, this happens very quickly and is not energy intensive.
-What is energy intensive is the “lottery system” or “puzzle” that miners need to solve in order to create a valid block.
+- What is energy intensive is the “lottery system” or “puzzle” that miners need to solve in order to create a valid block.

 // to be continued

 ### Consensus algorithm:
-A process in computer science used to achieve agreement on a single data value among distributed systems.
+A process in computer science, used to achieve agreement on a single data value among distributed systems.

+### Smart contracts
+A smart contract is a piece of code that:
+- executes the business logic of a dApp
+- aka is responsible for reading and writing data to the blockchain
+How: it's executed by the Ethereum Virtual Machine (EVM).
+What: it's usually written in Solidity.

 ### Sources
 ++++ https://medium.com/@julianrmartinez43/understanding-proof-of-work-part-1-586d7ee6b014
 ++++ https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/proof-of-work

 -------

 Questions:

+general:
-- mining (= add a transaction onto the blockchain) vs token creation
+- mining (= add a transaction onto the blockchain) vs token creation?
-- block content
+- block content - what's inside exactly
+- token vs coin
+- where does the money come from? "generated"

+dApps:
+- why are dapps mostly presented in the context of ethereum?
+- how does the client dapp knows what version of the smart contract it should talk to? (contrary to normal backend migrations)

+Solidity:
+- ???? cant do .length?
+For example, if we only had 2 candidates in this election, and we try to look up candidate #99, then the mapping will return an empty Candidate structure.
+This behavior makes it impossible to know how many candidates exist, and therefore we must use a counter cache.

 Note: there's a tradeoff speed-security: how do defend the network from attackers while maintaining a certain level of transaction speed for their users?